Network Identity Attestor reference

 The number of seconds the NIA caches vCenter API responses before discarding them.

-Set to 0 to disable caching (useful for debugging).
+Set to 0 to turn off caching (useful for debugging).

 Example:60